awslabs/aws-sdk-android-samples/AmazonCognitoYourUserPoolsDemo/README.md

       * userPoolId set this to your pool id.
       * clientId set this to your app client id.
       * clientSecret set this to your app client secret associated with the app client id.
 If your app client id does not have an associated client secret, set this variable to null, i.e. clientSecret = null.
+      * cognitoRegion set this to AWS Cognito Your User Pools region.

 4. You are now ready to run this demo.